Debt recycling benefits disciplined investors.

 How can you be more financially efficient…

 Clients that are in the process of buying their own homes; who have at least 30% equity in their homes (on lender valuation); and who wish to use a diversified investment strategy that is focused on providing tax effective income and long term wealth accumulation, should arrange a meeting with one of the Continuum Financial Planners Pty Ltd experienced financial advisers.
-Whilst this is an investment strategy that involves gearing, we will provide you with the appropriate cautions as to the magnifying effects that gearing can have on an investment portfolio, both for the good and the bad!
+Because this is an investment strategy that involves gearing, we will take you through a process of investor risk profiling to satisfy you (and ourselves) that you are able to accept the levels of risk involved in investing in this way, to start on your journey of wealth creation optimised with debt recycling benefits; and we will provide you with the appropriate cautions as to the magnifying effects that gearing can have on an investment portfolio, both for the good and the bad!

 We listen, we understand; and we have solutions’ to your financial planning needs, that we deliver in personalised, professional wealth management advice: please call our office (on 07-34213456) or use the website Contact Us facility to arrange your appointment – and whilst in contact, request our ‘financial health check’ questionnaire.